 - The cooktop surface (& ideally the knobs and drip pans) should be cleaned & covered for Pesach.

 - Many glass stovetops may break if they are covered; therefore, it is not advisable to do so.
 The stovetop cannot be kashered so it must be cleaned well.
 During Pesach, pots should not be placed directly on the stove surface, but rather an aluminum (or other metal) disk at least 1/8 inches thick should be placed directly under the pot.

 - Examples of glass include: corning ware, corelle, fiberglass, porcelain enamel, pyrex or thermoses

 - One may kasher a dishwasher whose inside surface is metal or plastic, even without the need for new racks.

-- To kasher the dishwasher, one should clean out the filter, wait 24 hours & run it on the hottest cycle with dishwasher detergent.
+- To kasher the dishwasher, one should clean out the filter, wait 24 hours & run it on the hottest cycle without dishwasher detergent.